Overview:

 - The principle of res judicata applies when a litigant attempts to file a subsequent lawsuit on the same matter after having received a judgment in a previous case involving the same parties.

-- It is a judicial concept which means that the issue before the court has already been decided by another court, between the same parties, and the courts do not allow a petition to be filed in the same or to the other Court.
+- It is a judicial concept, which means that the issue before the court has already been decided by another court, between the same parties, and the courts do not allow a petition to be filed in the same court or in another court.

 - Therefore, the court will dismiss the case before it as being useless.

-- Res Judicata as a concept is applicable both in the case of the Civil as well as Criminal legal system.
+- Res Judicata as a concept is applicable both in Civil as well as Criminal legal system.

 - Purpose: